 Place a Relationship Using Existing Columns

 An identifying relationship is one where the child table cannot be uniquely identified without its parent.
 Typically this occurs where an intermediary table is created to resolve a many-to-many relationship.
 In such cases, the primary key is usually a composite key made up of the primary keys from the two original tables.
-An identifying relationship is indicated by a solid line between the tables and a nonidentifying relationship is indicated by a broken line.

 Create or drag and drop the tables that you wish to connect.

 Ensure that there is a primary key in the table that will be on